 Although log-walled dug-out structures were common to English-speaking and eastern European settlers in Alberta, slanted-roof structures were built almost exclusively by the latter.
 The high incidence among Ukrainians suggests that the slanted-roof was part of a known structural design.
 The Trypillian culture that flourished north of the Black Sea in the fourth and third centuries B.C. was characterized by the use of dug-out dwellings with thatched roofs angling to the ground.
 The standard dwelling of common people in Kiev during the tenth and eleventh centuries was also a dug-out.
-Slavs in the Cossack era to refer to crude, isolated dug-out shelters built on the steppes by lone Cossacks monitoring Mongol incursions or simply living a hermitic life.
+The term "burdiuh" or "burdei" was of Tatar origin, and was first used by Slavs in the Cossack era to refer to crude, isolated dug-out shelters built on the steppes by lone Cossacks monitoring Mongol incursions or simply living a hermitic life.
 Dug-out structures were also used by Cossacks in their main camp and other settlements.
 Dug-out dwellings (zemlianky) were used into the nineteenth century by hermits, the impoverished and the first settlers in an unpopulated area.
-15 Herdsmen, fishermen and soldiers built them as shelters.
-16 With the rapid growth of industry in the nineteenth century, zemlianky served as basic dwelling places for industrial workers who flocked to mines and factories to supplement their agricultural earnings:
+Herdsmen, fishermen and soldiers built them as shelters.
+With the rapid growth of industry in the nineteenth century, zemlianky served as basic dwelling places for industrial workers who flocked to mines and factories to supplement their agricultural earnings: